-b) Indicate and provide evidences to the Court that the defendant in the main proceedings is the owner of the vessel;
+b) Indicate and provide evidences to the Court that the defendant in the main proceedings is the owner of the vessel:

 c) Provide a bank letter of guarantee to the Court as a percentage of the claimed amount (the amount will be fixed by the Court but in most of the cases is 10%).
+In accordance with the new Civil Procedural Code which entered into force on 15th of February 2013, the amount of the guarantee should be placed in cash and is limited at 20% of the claimed amount.
+In cases where no written evidences concerning the relations between the creditor and the debtor are presented to the judge, the amount of the guarantee will be fixed at 50% of the claimed amount.
 The main purpose of such bank letter of guarantee is to compensate the losses of the defendant owner if finally the claim of the plaintiff will be found ungrounded by the Court.